Deciding whether to go for an American-style or a European-style kitchen is difficult, but the tough decision-making does not end there.

 64. Go for Reclaimed Terracotta Tiles

 Tiles are not as modern as most interior design newbies think.
-Back in the day, terra cotta tiles were among the very first to be used in European kitchens.
-The tiles were, and still are gorgeous, authentic, filled with earthy colors, and full of history.
+In the day, terracotta tiles were among the first used in European kitchens.
+The tiles were, and still are, gorgeous, authentic, filled with earthy colors, and full of history.

-Back in the day, terra cotta tiles were made out of natural clay deposits found in the earth.
+Back then, terracotta tiles were made from natural clay deposits in the earth.
 Everything was done by hand.

 The clay was first dried in wood molds.
 Then, they were further dried in the sun before firing in wood-burning kilns.

-One of the most attractive features of the terracotta tiles is the unique color spectrum on each tile.
-This is a result of the different kiln temperatures used during firing.
+One of the most attractive features of terracotta tiles is their unique color spectrum, which results from the different kiln temperatures used during firing.

 65. Instead of a Center Island Counter, do a Worktable

 Center island counters are great.
-They add extra space to the kitchen while proving a common gathering center in the kitchen.
+They add extra space to the kitchen while providing a common gathering center.
 However, if you have limited space or you’re renting, committing to a kitchen island is tricky.

 Plus, since they’re not fixed but instead have legs for support, they offer extra storage space at the bottom.
-This is something you might crave for given inherently, European kitchen designs tend to be smaller compared to American designs.
+Given that European kitchen designs tend to be smaller than American designs, this is something you might crave.

 66. Try a Monochromatic or Black Kitchen

 Minimalism has been a hot trend in kitchen design since 2019.
-Instead of flashy colors and blinding graphics, most homeowners and interior designers are going for two-tone or monochromatic schemes, with matte being the most preferred color.
+Instead of flashy colors and blinding graphics, most homeowners and interior designers prefer two-tone or monochromatic schemes, with matte being the most preferred color.

-A mixture of black, charcoal and white shades works magic in bringing out a contemporary feel to a European kitchen design.
-This design further complements the modern design of the townhouse, connecting the kitchen and other spaces in an elegant way.
+A mixture of black, charcoal, and white shades works magic in bringing out a contemporary feel in a European kitchen design.
+This design further complements the modern design of the townhouse, elegantly connecting the kitchen and other spaces.

 You can work with black and charcoal, for instance, with hex-shaped charcoal tiles for the backsplash.
-The matte black would work perfectly with the cabinets, with the charcoal being used for the countertops and the Kitchen Island.
+The matte black would work perfectly with the cabinets, and the charcoal would be used for the countertops and the Kitchen Island.